|

 the exterior painting finished, today I installed the hardware on the loft door.

-Yestereday I re-installed the light fixtures.
-Next on the agenda will be
+Yesterday I re-installed the exterior light fixtures.

 July 11, 2010.
 Today